BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Enabling & Maintaining HTTPS

 TLS termination is handled directly on the EC2 host by Nginx with certificates provisioned via Let's Encrypt (certbot).
 The deploy orchestrator installs certbot on the host if missing and issues certificates over SSH for the canonical set (apex + www + dev).
-Legacy domains are no longer required:
+Deprecated domains are no longer required:

 ```
 bbaysinger.com